 Nor am I saying that we don’t need teachers.
 The teacher-student relationship is the very basic element of the entire human knowledge system, and teaching by individuals who possess knowledge will not only be necessary but will always be a critical and honorable part of human society.

-But, college has proven itself to be an extremely inefficient way to learn.
-Not only is the classroom teaching and the learning itself inefficient, but more importantly, most programs and information offered in colleges are useless, failing to produce more knowledgeable, more productive, and healthier individuals.
+But college has proven to be an extremely inefficient way to learn.
+Not only is classroom teaching and learning inefficient, but more importantly, most programs and information offered in colleges are useless, failing to produce more knowledgeable, productive, and healthier individuals.

 An even worse problem